sj-wilkinson/merger_train/README.md

 <!-- DESCRIPTION OF DATA -->
 ## Description of Data Products

-TThis repository contains four directories that constitutes the products, training data, and trained models used in our work:
+This repository contains four directories that constitutes the products, training data, and trained models used in our work:

 1. Photometry